cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   - Otherwise, a client of the provider chain is created and the client ID is stored into `providerClient`.
   - `consumerUnbondingPeriod` is set using the unbonding period from the client of the provider chain.
   - `HtoVSC` for the current block is set to `0`.
-  - The `validatorSet` mapping is populated with the initial validator set.
+  - The `ccvValidatorSet` mapping is populated with the initial validator set.
   - The ID of the distribution token transfer channel is set to `gs.distributionChannelId`.
+  - If `preCCV == true`, the CCV channel opening handshake is initialized.
+  - Otherwise, the connection opening handshake is initialized.
   - The initial validator set is returned to the consensus engine.
 - **Error Condition**
   - The genesis state contains an empty initial validator set.